 If you were told you had to keep the account when you asked to cancel it, it's likely you've got a case for a reclaim.

-But there is a fine line between being forced to keep paying up and sales staff strongly encouraging you to keep it as it could be useful.
-It's far less likely that the latter could be interpreted as mis-selling.
+But there's a fine line between being forced to keep paying up and sales staff strongly encouraging you to keep it.
+It's far less likely the latter could be interpreted as mis-selling, unless high-pressure tactics were used.

 Don't miss out on updates to this guide Get MoneySavingExpert's free, spam-free weekly email full of guides & loopholes